 The European Single Procurement Document (ESPD) is a standardised form which acts as a self-declaration form at the initial selection stage, for firms tendering for contracts.
-It is for use by all EU member states, but particularly used in Scotland, instead of the PQQ document.
+It is for use by all EU member states but particularly used in Scotland, instead of the pre-qualification questionnaire (PQQ) document.

 What is included in the ESPD?

-Typically, the ESPD follows a standard format, which makes it easier for bidders and evaluators alike.
-The European Commission issued a Commission Implementing Regulation on 5 January 2016, which provides instructions on the use of the ESPD, for example when it can be used, exclusions, and what information will be needed.
+Typically, the ESPD follows a standard public sector format, which makes it easier for buyers and suppliers alike.
+The European Commission issued a Commission Implementing Regulation on 5 January 2016, which provides instructions on the use of the ESPD, for example when it can be used, selection and exclusion criteria, and what information will be needed.

-It is likely that you will encounter the following sections in the European Single Procurement Document (ESPD) document, a lot of which are yes/no responses for the bidder to self-certify:
+It is likely that you will encounter the following sections in the European Single Procurement Document (ESPD) document, a lot of which are yes/no responses for the bidder to self-certify or declare that they meet:

 - Information about the bidder